 From business to politics, more leaders are beginning to wake up to the importance of diversifying their workforces in order to increase the sharing of different ideas, qualities and skills within a collective, as well as promote gender equality in the workplace.
 But where does recruitment rank in terms of equal opportunities for women in the industry?

-More needs to be done in promoting gender equality
+More needs to be done to promote gender equality

 The way forward

-The world is changing and many businesses are recognising the benefits of drawing talent in numbers from 51 percent of the population.
+The world is changing and many businesses are recognising the benefits of drawing talent from a much wider pool.
 However, there is still more that recruitment firms need to do in terms of reforming their culture and creating a more inclusive and equal workforce.

-Below are three steps recruitment leaders should take to move forward:
+Three steps recruitment leaders should take to move forward are: